Student Conduct

 The student must submit an appeal discussing one or more of the following reasons why they feel an appeal should be granted.

-The student may appeal the outcome determined by a Residence Conduct Coordinator (RCC) by submitting an appeal from their campus email account to the Coordinator for Student Conduct and Community Responsibility (SCCR), Emily Lees, at elees@csuchico.edu.
+The student may appeal the outcome determined by a Residence Conduct Coordinator (RCC) by submitting an appeal from their campus email account to the Senior Coordinator for Conduct and Compliance (SCCC), Emily Lees, at elees@csuchico.edu.
 The appeal must be received by 5pm on the third business day from the day the outcome letter was sent via email.
-Appeal decisions and/or sanctions, except termination, handed down by the SCCR are final.
+Appeal decisions and/or sanctions, except termination, handed down by the SCCC are final.

 Emily Lees